Every City in the USA

 2019 1,423,851 July 1, 2019

-What's the median income in San Diego?
+What is the median household income in San Diego?

 Median household income is 39% above the U.S. median ($108,077 vs $77,719); 11.0% live in poverty — 1.5 points below the 12.5% U.S. rate.